 notes this in 1 Corinthians 5 where he gives a man living in immorality

-to Satan for the "destruction of his flesh" or premature death.
+to Satan for the "destruction of his flesh" or premature death6.
 It is

-done so his spirit can be saved in the day of the Lord or resurrected in
+done so his reborn spirit can be saved in the day of the Lord or resurrected in

 what the church calls The Rapture (1 Corinthians 5:5).

-This notes how sin does not take away our eternal salvation from the
+This notes how sin in general does not take away our eternal salvation from the

-New Covenant, but denying or disowning Jesus will.
+New Covenant, but denying or disowning Christ will.
 Giving the sinner

 over to an early death heeds the danger that the sinner may lose eternal